Robust demand and healthy economy

-Abu Dhabi's housing market seems to have finally recovered, with the all-residential property price index rising by 1.5% (1.6% inflation-adjusted) in May 2021.
+Abu Dhabi's housing market growth is more subdued, with the all-residential property price index rising by just 1.46% (-3.54% inflation-adjusted) in 2022 from a year earlier.
+Over the same period:

 Gross rental yields in Dubai are now moderate.